01 of 20

 Pictures of the most exclusive overnight stay in Disney World.

 It's richly furnished, but you can't stay here at any price.
 An overnight stay in the heart of the Magic Kingdom is by invitation only.
 But you can tour it when you peek at these Cinderella Castle Suite pictures.
-(For a fabulous place you can reserve by the night, see Top 10 Disney Resorts and 10 Best Orlando Hotels.
+(For a fabulous place you can reserve by the night, see Top 10 Disney Resorts and Best Budget Orlando Hotels.

 Right at the heart of the Magic Kingdom, inside the iconic Cinderella Castle, is a very special suite that can't be booked at any cost.
 It takes up an entire floor of the castle, and has a view from stained-glass windows of Fantasyland.
 Dreaming big?
 Take a tour with these Cinderella Castle Suite pictures.